-The Boone restaurant scene offers a fantastic mix of the down-home cooking of Appalachia with new-age foodie cuisine, leaning locally on fresh ingredients that celebrate the seasonal flavor.
+The Boone restaurant scene offers a fantastic mix of the down-home cooking of the Appalachia Mountains with new-age foodie cuisine, leaning locally on fresh ingredients that celebrate the seasonal flavor.

 Here are some of our picks for the best restaurants in Boone:

 - Coyote Kitchen takes Boone to the Caribbean, with soul food that includes jerk chicken tacos, coconut rice, and fried plantains.
-The staff is great about adjusting the menu to meet special diets, a la gluten-free or vegan.
+The staff is great about adjusting the menu to meet special gluten-free or vegan diets.

 - Daniel Boone Inn Restaurant has been around for more than 50 years, serving up Southern comfort food such as buttermilk biscuits, black cherry preserves, and fresh stewed apples.